chromaxyz/reflex/README.md

 ### Multi-proxy modules

-Modules that have many `proxy` addrresses and have a single `implementation` address.
+Modules that have a multiple proxies to a single implementation relation.

 ```mermaid
 graph TD